Neumann-N/Neumann-N.github.io/_teaching/2014-spring-teaching-1.md

 location: "Mankato, USA"
 ---

-Main duties are to assist in laboraratory experiments and to hold office hours for students to ask questions on course material
+Main duties are to assist in laboraratory experiments and to hold office hours for students to ask questions on course material.

 Office Hours
 ===